-Ensifentrine may have serious adverse, undesirable or unacceptable side effects which may delay or prevent marketing approval.
-If such side effects are identified during the development of ensifentrine or following approval, if any, we may need to abandon our development of ensifentrine, the commercial profile of any approved label may be limited, or we may be subject to other significant negative consequences following marketing approval, if any.
+Our product and product candidates may have serious adverse, undesirable or unacceptable side effects which may delay or prevent marketing approval.
+If such side effects are identified during product development or following approval, if any, we may need to abandon our development programs, the commercial profile of any approved label may be limited, or we may be subject to other significant negative consequences following marketing approval, if any.

-Undesirable side effects that may be caused by ensifentrine could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or other comparable foreign authorities.
+Undesirable side effects that may be caused by a product or product candidate could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive or less desirable label or the delay or denial of regulatory approval by the FDA or other comparable foreign authorities.
 During the conduct of clinical trials, patients report changes in their health, including illnesses, injuries, and discomforts, to their study doctor.
 Often, it is not possible to determine whether or not the product candidate being studied caused these conditions.
 It is possible that as we test our product candidates in larger, longer and more extensive clinical trials, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in previous trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by patients.
 Many times, side effects are only detectable after investigational products are tested in large-scale clinical trials or, in some cases, after they are made available to patients on a commercial scale following approval.
-We have completed 20 Phase 1, 2 and nearly completed two Phase 3 clinical trials of ensifentrine.
-In these trials, some patients have experienced mild to moderate adverse reactions, including headache, cough, worsening of COPD, nasopharyngitis and hypertension.
+We have completed more than twenty Phase 1, 2 and 3 clinical trials of ensifentrine.
+In these trials, some patients have experienced mild to moderate adverse reactions, including urinary tract infection, back pain, hypertension, and diarrhea.
+An increase in psychiatric adverse events were reported with use of ensifentrine, although such events were rare and a causal relationship between ensifentrine and increased rates of psychiatric events could not be established at the time of FDA approval of Ohtuvayre.

 Results of our future clinical trials could reveal a high and unacceptable severity and prevalence of adverse side effects.
-In such an event, our trials could be suspended or terminated and the FDA or other comparable foreign regulatory authorities could order us to cease further development of or deny approval of ensifentrine for any or all targeted indications.
+In such an event, our trials could be suspended or terminated and the FDA or other comparable foreign regulatory authorities could order us to cease further development of or deny approval of our product candidates for any or all targeted indications.
 The drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
-Additionally, if ensifentrine receives marketing approval and we or others later identify undesirable or unacceptable side effects caused by ensifentrine, a number of potentially significant negative consequences could result, including:
+Additionally, if we or others identify undesirable or unacceptable side effects following regulatory approval, a number of potentially significant negative consequences could result, including:

-- regulatory authorities may withdraw approvals of such products and require us to take ensifentrine off the market; - regulatory authorities may require the addition of labeling statements, specific warnings, a contraindication or field alerts to physicians and pharmacies; - regulatory authorities may require a medication guide outlining the risks of such side effects for distribution to patients, or that we implement a REMS plan or similar risk management measures to ensure that the benefits of ensifentrine outweigh its risks; - we may be required to change the way ensifentrine is administered, conduct additional clinical trials or change the labeling of ensifentrine; - we may be subject to limitations on how we may promote ensifentrine; - sales of ensifentrine may decrease significantly; - we may be subject to litigation or product liability claims; and - our reputation may suffer.
+- regulatory authorities may withdraw approvals of such products and require us to take them off the market; - regulatory authorities may require the addition of labeling statements, specific warnings, a contraindication or field alerts to physicians and pharmacies; - regulatory authorities may require a medication guide outlining the risks of such side effects for distribution to patients, or that we implement a REMS plan or similar risk management measures to ensure that the benefits of ensifentrine outweigh its risks;

+- we may be required to change the way a product is administered, conduct additional clinical trials or change the labeling of the product; - we may be subject to limitations on how we may promote a product; - product sales may be adversely impacted; - we may be subject to litigation or product liability claims; and - our reputation may suffer.